Plyometrics are an essential piece to any pitcher strength training routine.

-But after completely tossing out my strength training regime, and beginning with a new one that included plyometrics, touching rim was easy.
+But after completely tossing out my strength training regime, and beginning with a new one that included plyometrics, I could dunk.

 I have no doubt that plyometrics contributed to my 7 mph velocity increase, and allowed me to become more athletic than I had ever been in my entire life.